2024-25 Student & Parent Handbook

 Participation Privilege

 Participation in any extracurricular activity such as ASB events, drama, and athletic activities is a privilege.
 This includes all practices, rehearsals, performances, competitions, events, etc. (This does not include acting as a spectator at any of these events, unless suspended or expelled.)
 Students must be in good standing with the school having fulfilled the obligations outlined in the student handbook and the family compact agreement.
-Students who wish to participate in any TPS activity must be eligible based on the last grading period.
+Students wishing to join a TPS team or drama production must be eligible based on the last grading period.

 To ensure that the possibility of disruption sometimes caused by involvement in athletics or activities is minimized the Board adopts the following guidelines regarding student athletic and activity eligibility: